-Today’s clients are constantly on the lookout for the little things that make their lives easier.
+Today’s clients look for the little things that make their lives easier.
 One of those things is paying for services online: 65% of legal clients prefer digital payments, such as credit cards.

-The good news for lawyers is that law firms who give clients what they want enjoy the benefits of convenience as well.
-85% of law firms that accept credit cards get paid within a week of issuing an invoice, and 57% get their payment the same day.
+The good news for lawyers is that law firms that give clients what they want also enjoy the benefits of convenience.
+In fact, 85% of law firms that accept credit cards get paid within a week of issuing an invoice, and 57% get their payment the same day.

-The rise of credit cards increases the need for PCI compliance for law firms
+The rise of credit cards increases the need for law firm PCI compliance

 Paper check payments saw a significant decline between 2003 and 2018, while debit and credit card payments grew by 6.8% per year from 2012 to 2015, then by 8.9% per year from 2015 to 2018.
 By late 2018, almost a third of US adults were exclusively using non-cash payments.

-When the pandemic hit in 2020, introducing lockdowns and the need for social distancing, the growth of digital and contactless payments accelerated.
+The growth of digital and contactless payments accelerated when the pandemic hit in 2020.
 Within a few weeks, almost 80% of people were using contactless payments.
 While some have returned to cash payments where possible, digital and contactless payments are here to stay.

 What is PCI compliance for law firms?

-For more information on PCI compliance and other data security issues, check out our 2022 Law Firm Data Security Guide.
+For more information on law firm PCI compliance and other data security issues, check out our 2022 Law Firm Data Security Guide.

 You may like these posts